 Ponderosa Lemon

 There are Ponderosa lemon trees, which are classified as small trees.
-They don’t become very high, so you can keep them in a container.
-They are unique in that they produce either blossoms or fruit at the same time.
+They don’t become very high so you can keep them in a container.
+They are unique in that they produce either blossoms or fruit simultaneously.

-The tree’s blossoms are a beautiful shade of pinkish-purple, and they have a strong fragrance.
+The tree’s blossoms are a beautiful shade of pinkish-purple and have a strong fragrance.

-In reality, the Ponderosa lemon is a combination of the lemon and the citron.
+In reality, the Ponderosa lemon combines the lemon and the citron.
 Its dense, rough surface layer is the most noticeable feature.

-The Ponderosa features light-purple blossoms that are usually cultivated as a decorative, but the fruit may be used in lieu of lemons.
-Ponderosa lemons, like other citrus trees, are extremely susceptible to cold and frost.
+The Ponderosa features light-purple blossoms that are usually cultivated as decorative, but the fruit may be used instead of lemons.
+Ponderosa lemons are highly susceptible to cold and frost like other citrus trees.

 Dwarf Lisbon Lemon

 It has good fall and winter harvests and a modest springtime crop.
-Because of its diminutive size, it is an easy-to-care-for tree that does well in both cold and hot climates.
-For modest or Mediterranean-style gardens, this tree is a wonderful focal point, or for huge pots on a patio or balcony, it’s ideal.
+Because of its diminutive size, it is an easy-to-care-for tree that does well in cold and hot climates.
+For modest or Mediterranean-style gardens, this tree is an excellent focal point, or for huge pots on a patio or balcony, it’s ideal.

-It is important to protect your plants against high winds, particularly during periods of bloom or fruiting.
+Protecting your plants against high winds is essential, particularly during periods of bloom or fruiting.

 A dwarf variant of a commercially viable cultivar that is more resistant to bad weather conditions.
-In most places, the fruit may be picked at any time of year.
+The fruit may be picked at any time of year in most places.

 New Zealand Lemon Tree

-The New Zealand Lemon tree, a cross between a mandarin and a lemon, is among the most intriguing and tasty citrus hybrids to emerge in recent years.
+The New Zealand Lemon tree, a cross between a mandarin and a lemon, has emerged among the most intriguing and tasty citrus hybrids in recent years.

 Planting outside in locations with frequent or severe frost is not suggested with this variety, even if it is hardy to 30° F.